aschey/rooibos/README.md

     ]
 }

-// Simple components can be written as functions, while larger ones such as
+// Simple components can be written as functions, while complex ones with optional arguments,
-// `Button` may be written as structs fn button(title: Span<'static>) -> impl Render {
+// such as `Button`, may be written as structs. fn button(title: Span<'static>) -> impl Render {
     row![props(height!(3.)), Button::new().render(text!(title))]
 }